Is the SAT Still Relevant? Here's What You Need to Know

 Getting a good score on the SAT can serve as proof of great academic performance.
 It reflects skill, knowledge, and competency, all of the admission committee values.
 SAT scores might be more effective than GPA or high school transcripts when proving academic aptitude.

-The thing is, each school has different curriculums that vary in content and difficulty.
-Therefore a student with a 3.5 GPA may not be more academically successful than a 3.0 GPA student if the latter has a more advanced curriculum than the former student.
+Each school has a different curriculum that varies in content and difficulty.
+Therefore, a student with a 3.5 GPA may not be more academically successful than a 3.0 GPA student if the latter has a more advanced curriculum than the former.
 This is why some schools require your weighted GPA.

 Where The SAT Comes In